Ramiro Balbuena

-Ramiro Agustín Balbuena Chamorro (born 28 February 2000) is an Argentine professional footballer who plays as a right midfielder for Nueva Chicago, on loan from Arsenal de Sarandí.
+Ramiro Agustín Balbuena Chamorro (born 28 February 2000) is an Argentine professional footballer who plays as a right midfielder for Nueva Chicago.

 Career

 Balbuena is a product of the Arsenal de Sarandí academy.
 The left midfielder was initially promoted to Sergio Rondina's first-team midway through 2019, though suffered a serious leg injury in August.
 He returned to the first-team ahead of the 2020–21 campaign.
 After being an unused substitute for a Copa de la Liga Profesional home loss to Atlético Tucumán on 8 November, Balbuena's senior debut arrived a week later in a defeat to Racing Club; he replaced Nicolás Castro after sixty-seven minutes.